MNDKLR/Port-Scanner-Python-Script/README.md

 <h2>A note from myself:</h2>
 <br> As my first personal project this was an exciting way to not only test my own programming proficiency but to also create a piece of work closely tied to an industry that I am passionate about.
-My hope is that this project and others like it in the future can have a place to be seen like a portfolio as its good for me and perhaps even employers.
+My hope is that this project and others like it in the future can have a place to be seen like a portfolio.
 Finally It must be noted that THIS PROJECT IS STILL IN DEVELOPMENT but more importantly I hope this has been an interesting read for you, cheers! -Taylor</br>

 <h2>Environments Used </h2>